We hosted guest experts Tia Glave and Jill Stuber for The Price of Poor Quality Control in Food Safety.

 Jill and Tia are the founders of Catalyst LLC, “a coaching program for creating transformational change within people and organizations toward the ultimate food safety and quality culture.”
 They are leading voices in the growing rhetoric surrounding the need for higher quality standards in the food and beverage industry.

-Defining the cost of quality
+Defining the Cost of Quality

 - Cost of retention